International Union of Theoretical and Applied Mechanics: History

-Revival of internationalism after Hitler was described as follows:
+Von Kármán describes the revival of internationalism after World War II:

 [In 1946] we revived the International Congress of Applied Mechanics, which I had helped to create after World War I and which served as a forum for my scientific contest with Prandtl.
 In 1938, when the members voted to suspend further meetings, we also voted that if world conditions ever changed for the better, we would hold the next meeting in Paris.
 So eight years and a world war later we kept our word.
 The meeting was a great success in bringing together representatives of all nations.
 It was here that we formalized the congress into the International Union for Theoretical and Applied Mechanics (IUTAM).

-IUTAM awards the Batchelor Prize for outstanding research in fluid dynamics every four years at the ICTAM conference.
-Named in honour of George Batchelor, the Australian applied mathematician and fluid dynamicist, the prize has a value of $25,000.